- Location: Morrison Bridge river spans

 The steel on five river spans of the Morrison Bridge will be repainted.
 The steel areas that will be repainted are mostly below the deck.
 The spans include the center movable span, two flanking truss spans, and two girder spans above the river to the east.
 The easternmost girder span is partially over land, including the Eastbank Esplanade.
 The existing paint is peeling and must be replaced to avoid corrosion of the structural steel members.
 After the paint is removed, any corroded steel will be replaced before the span is repainted.

 The old paint is lead-based, so each section of the bridge being painted will be fully encased to prevent the paint removal process from harming the environment.
 When the project is complete the newly painted spans will be lead-free.
 The bridge will be repainted silver.

 As part of this project, we will perform structural analysis on the bridge’s steel members.
 We will identify any damage and make needed repairs.

 Additional work will include replacement of the sidewalk panels on the lift span, and cleaning of the canopies, handrails and exterior of the operator towers.

-During construction, the vehicle weight limit on the bridge will be reduced from 26 tons eastbound and 20 tons westbound to 20 tons in all directions.
+During construction, the vehicle weight limit on the bridge is reduced from 26 tons eastbound and 20 tons westbound to 20 tons in all directions.
 TriMet buses that cross the bridge will not be impacted by this change.